 - Load the credentials from the key file in your code.

-This process is described in detail in the Google Identity documentation.
+This process is described in detail in the Cloud Identity documentation.